PyWavelets/pywt/doc/source/regression/wp2d.md

 ## Lazy evaluation

 :::{note}
-This section is for the demonstration of PyWavelets' internals purposes only.
+This section is for the demonstration of PyWavelets' internals' purposes only.
 Do not rely on the attribute access to nodes as presented in this example.
 :::